elastic/examples/Machine Learning/Security analytics recipes/Suspicious_Login_Activity/README.md

 ## Use Case Recipe

     For:                All relevant authentication log data (filtered as appropriate, possibly including only privileged user accounts, internal IP addresses, etc.)
     Model:              number of failed login attempts from each client
     Detect:             Unusually high numbers of failed login attempts Compared to:        Population of all clients
     Partition by:       targeted server
     Exclude:            None
-    Prep time:      Run analysis authentication logs from a period of 2 weeks or longer
+    Duration:           Run analysis authentication logs from a period of 2 weeks or longer Related recipes:    Run this EAB use case by itself, or along with other login-related EAB’s
-    Blend:          Run this EAB use case by itself, or along with other login-related EAB’s Serve Results:  Influencer clients are possible sources of brute force login attacks.
+    Results:            Influencer clients are possible sources of brute force login attacks.
 Influencer servers are victims.

 ## Input Features and Candidate Influencers